-As discussed above, the MBTA currently expects about \$230 million in Stimulus Bill funding, with at least 50% of this required to be obligated within 180 days (referred to here as "Phase 1" of the stimulus program).
-For initial planning purposes, and to provide some flexibility given the "use it or lose it" provisions, the Authority has programmed on the STIP \$198.7 million of "Phase 1" projects.
-The Boston Metropolitan Planning Organization (MPO) approved this list on February 26, 2009, following a public review and comment period.
-The goal is to move forward as many of these as projects as possible during "Phase 1."
+As discussed above, the MBTA currently expects about \$232 million in Stimulus Bill formula funding, with at least 50% of this required to be obligated within 180 days (referred to here as "Phase 1" of the stimulus program).
+For initial planning purposes, and to provide some flexibility given the "use it or lose it" provisions, the Authority programmed on the STIP \$164.2 million of "Phase 1" projects.
+The Boston Metropolitan Planning Organization (MPO) initially approved this list on February 26, 2009, following a public review and comment period.
+All of the "Phase 1" projects are approved and in process.